mscarey/AuthoritySpoke/docs/guides/template_strings.rst

 but no unit conversion will be available.

     >>> at_least_two_children = Comparison(
-    ...     content="the number of children in ${taxpayer}'s household was",
+    ...     content="the number of children in {taxpayer}'s household was",
     ...     sign=">=",
     ...     expression=2)
     >>> three_children.implies(at_least_two_children)